 The people around you often know you best.
 This means when it comes to making a decision, they can be the best people to talk to.
 They usually understand you well enough to know when you are making potentially harmful or hasty decisions.
 Family and friends are also usually able to be honest with you in a way that other people may not.

 There may be times when talking to friends and family is not an option; either due to a conflict in opinion or because of difficult relationships.
 This is when accessing impartial and professional advice can be a good idea.
 For many young people at the moment, this may mean talking to a careers adviser about their next steps.
 If you need to talk about more personal issues, this may mean accessing support from a counselling or advisory service, such as the Citizens Advice Bureau.

 Seeking advice from someone who has been in a similar position is always useful.
 This can be especially useful if you are trying to decide on a career move.
 The best way to find out what a certain job is like is to talk to someone currently in the role; as this should mean you are given an honest account of the pros and cons of the particular career.
 Furthermore, this can also apply to decisions around difficult decisions, such as changing jobs, moving to a different country or returning to Education.

 Remember, when it comes to making decisions, there is not always a clear answer.
 There is nothing wrong with needing to take the time to think things through.
 In fact, this often leads to better long-term outcomes.
 Just don’t keep everything to yourself – start talking!

-If you do need to discuss your next educational steps, please do not hesitate to contact Oxbridge Home Learning on 0333 222 4010.
+If you do need to discuss your next educational steps, please do not hesitate to contact Oxbridge on 0121 630 3000.
 Both A-levels and GCSEs are available through distance learning or if you find yourself as the one that all of your friends and family come to in a time or need or crisis why not consider becoming a Counsellor or Life Coach?
-Study from the comfort of your own home with Oxbridge Home Learning.
+Study from the comfort of your own home with Oxbridge.